spdrnl/kgworkflow/README.md

  just sparql-select
 ```

 See the justfile for more information.
 On Windows the example command 'echo' might not work.
-In that case you can can
+In that case you can maybe
-maybe use 'echo.exe'.
+use 'echo.exe'.

 In just, you can add options to the commands, and execute them in a specific order.
 This saves a lot of time and
 memorizing the order of the commands.

 ## Developing your own command line tools

-If you want to develop your own project using this project, issue this command to remove the remote origin from the project:
+If you want to develop your own project using this project, issue this command to remove the remote origin from the
+project:

 ```sh
 git remote rm origin
 ```

 or

 ```sh
 just remove-origin
 ```

 ## Running notebooks

 If you want to run Jupyter notebooks, check the notebooks directory.
-There you will find an example notebook that loads a SPARQL query using the package developed in this project.
+There you will find an example notebook that loads
+a SPARQL query using the package developed in this project.

 You can then add your own remote origin.

 ## Easily distribute your project as a package

 uv can distribute your project as a package via for example PyPI.
 The command to upload your project as package to PyPI